CIAT Principal Designer (PD) Register

 In respect of the Code of Conduct – all members and affiliates are individually responsible for ensuring their continuing compliance with all clauses.

-Additionally, we assume that, for a company to act as a Principal Designer under the BSA, only a qualified and registered individual within that practice will have the authority to certify and oversee the project.
+We assume that, for a company to act as a Principal Designer under the BSA, only a qualified and registered individual within that practice will have the authority to certify and oversee the project.

 The legislation requires an individual or firm to be competent to provide this service and that is why CIAT has developed its PD Register to assist Chartered Architectural Technologists in demonstrating their competence to potential clients.